Skip to main content

 "Ipswich is a city of opportunity.
 In our vibrant and diverse community, sustainable practices ensure we are well-prepared for growth, securing a thriving future for all."

-Council has begun drafting the Corporate Plan 2026-2031, and we are seeking your feedback on the draft outcomes.
-These outcomes will be used to define measures of success, and help identify what projects or service areas should therefore be prioritised to achieve these measures.
+Council drafted the Corporate Plan 2026-2031, and sought your feedback on the draft outcomes.
+These outcomes define measures of success, and help identify what projects or service areas should therefore be prioritised to achieve these measures.

 Thank you to everyone who shared feedback on this project.
 Council has now reviewed your feedback.